Chrisser73/analogue-3d-labels-db-editor/README.md

 ## Cartridge signatures (CRC32)

 The **cartridge signature** is a 32-bit CRC32 value, represented as an 8-digit hex string (e.g. `98E67875`).
+The Analogue 3D does not use the CRC32 of the full ROM.
+Instead, it calculates a signature by hashing only the first 8 KiB (8192 bytes) of the ROM using the standard IEEE CRC32 polynomial.

 According to reverse engineering efforts: